ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

  [As we will see later](#the-primary-index-is-used-for-selecting-granules), this global order enables ClickHouse to <a href="https://github.com/ClickHouse/ClickHouse/blob/22.3/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1452" target="_blank">use a binary search algorithm</a> over the index marks for the first key column when a query is filtering on the first column of the primary key.

 - URL index marks:<br/>
-  The quite similar cardinality of the primary key columns <font face = "monospace">UserID</font> and <font face = "monospace">URL</font> means that the index marks for all key columns after the first column in general only indicate a data range per granule.<br/>
+  The quite similar cardinality of the primary key columns <font face = "monospace">UserID</font> and <font face = "monospace">URL</font>
+  means that the index marks for all key columns after the first column in general only indicate a data range as long as the predecessor key column value stays the same for all table rows within at least the current granule.<br/>
- For example, ‘mark 0’ for the <font face = "monospace">URL</font> column in the diagram above is indicating that the URL values of all table rows in granule 0 are guaranteed to be larger or equal to <font face = "monospace">goal://metry=10000467796a411...</font>.
-However, this same guarantee cannot also be given for the <font face = "monospace">URL</font> values of all table rows in granule 1  because ‘mark 1‘ for the <font face = "monospace">UserID</font> column has a different UserID value than ‘mark 0‘.
+ For example, because the UserID values of mark 0 and mark 1 are different in the diagram above, ClickHouse can't assume that all URL values of all table rows in granule 0 are larger or equal to <font face = "monospace">'http://showtopics.html%3...'</font>.
+However, if the UserID values of mark 0 and mark 1 would be the same in the diagram above (meaning that the UserID value stays the same for all table rows within the granule 0), the ClickHouse could assume that all URL values of all table rows in granule 0 are larger or equal to <font face = "monospace">'http://showtopics.html%3...'</font>.

   We will discuss the consequences of this on query execution performance in more detail later.